 All of TLC's correspondence courses have complete registration and support services offered.
-Delivery of services will include e-mail, web site, telephone, fax and mail support.
+Delivery of services will include, e-mail, web site, telephone, fax and mail support.
 TLC will attempt immediate and prompt service.

 When a student registers for a correspondence course, he or she is assigned a start date and an end date.
 It is the student's responsibility to note dates for assignments and keep up with the course work.
 If a student falls behind, he or she must contact TLC and request an end date extension in order to complete the course.
 It is the prerogative of TLC to decide whether to grant the request.
-A uniquely assigned number tracks all students.
+All students will be tracked by their social security number or a unique number assigned to the student.